LIVE CLASSES

 This one has some cool waterbrush pens.
 You just fill these pens with water and squeeze to get the water into the brush.
 You don't need an extra cup of water and don't have to worry about spills.
 Kids also love the wide assortment of colors.

 This one comes with a conventional brush.
 There aren't many colors because you have to mix the colors to get the color you desire (which is what artists should eventually learn anyways).
+Small and you can take it anywhere.
+I love it.

 The ones above are nicer sets, so if your child might not ever use watercolor again, you might be better off just purchasing a more cost-effective set like this or another cheaper one from your local craft store.
+Limited colors force students to learn to mix the colors to achieve their desired color.
+Takes a while to do that though.

 Strathmore Paper 300 Series Watercolor Class Pack

 I do recommend watercolor paper because otherwise the paper will curl and tear when water is added.
 Paper like this works great.
+The brand doesn't matter, as long as it's clearly labeled "watercolor" paper.

-Basic 48-Color Set
+Budget 48-Color Set

-Princeton Real Value, Series 9100, Paint Brush Set
+Paint Brush Set

 This paintbrush set is a great option for beginners and artists on a budget.
 These brushes are versatile, as the can be used for acrylic, watercolor, and oil painting.